josemoreiraUA/SISQUAL-data-and-methods/src/backend/services/v1.0/forecast/README.md

 ### Notes:

  - You may need to add the directory where Poetry is installed to your PATH variable.
- - Check the Powershell console feedback after installing Poetry for assistance.
+ - Check the Powershell console feedback after installing Poetry, for assistance.

 ## Setting up the project